MontelAle/participium/docs/DOCUMENTATION.md

     - External Maintainer users are created with role `external_maintainer` and must be assigned to an external office

 2.  **Assignment to External Maintainer**:
-    - PR Officers or Technical Officers can assign reports to specific external maintainers
+    - Technical Officers can assign reports to specific external maintainers (filtered by category if needed)
+    - Technical Officers can query available external maintainers via `GET /users/external-maintainers?categoryId=xxx`
     - Assignment sets the `assignedExternalMaintainerId` field on the report
     - Report status changes to `assigned`
     - Only users with role `external_maintainer` can be assigned
+    - System validates that assigned technical officer belongs to the correct office for the report's category

 3.  **External Maintainer View**:
     - External Maintainers can only view reports assigned to them